LDSTEQUILA29/LDSTEQUILA29/README.md

 - 👋 Hi, I’m @LDSTEQUILA29
 - 👀 I’m interested in ...
 Learing coding for game development
 - 🌱 I’m currently learning ...
-I'm learn Javascript
+I'm learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... brayantorres1738@gmail.com